COUNSELOR TRAINING CENTER

 Graduate students enrolled in the Community, Rehabilitation, or School Counseling programs who are completing their practicum experiences are given the opportunity to work with different client populations drawn from within the University and in some cases from the Scranton community.
 Each practicum counseling student spends a minimum of 40 hours in direct service with clients and the majority of this time is in the Counselor Training Center.
 Practicum has been described as a profound educational experience with an emphasis on the development of a professional identity and on skill enhancement and refinement.
 This is an important time for graduate students, who experience what “being men and women for others” truly means.
 Practicum is where the transformative power of a helping/counseling relationship is realized.
 The Counselor Training Center is a unique resource which allows all students the opportunity to strive for professional growth and development.

 Through a collaborative effort with university architects and the Information Technology department, space has been reallocated to increase efficiency of the Counseling Training Center.
 Before the renovations, there were 2 computers and 1 phone line in the Practicum Workroom, which is utilized by 20 to 30 graduate students per semester.
 By changing the location of the video control room and the computer lab, the counseling department now has a larger conference room, a new individual counseling room, as well as the creation of a video analysis room in the Practicum Workroom.
-The extra space in the Practicum Workroom allows for increased access to tape review, further secures the privacy of clientele, in addition to facilitating opportunities for increased supervision.
-After the renovations, the Practicum Workroom now has 2 phone lines and 6 computers, which enables practicum students to record counseling sessions solely onto DVDs.
+The extra space in the Practicum Workroom allows for increased access to video review, further secures the privacy of clientele, in addition to facilitating opportunities for increased supervision.
+After the renovations, the Practicum Workroom now has 2 phone lines and 6 computers.

 These improvements to the Counseling Training Center are a necessity to keep up with technological advancement and provide students the knowledge and skills to be leaders in the 21st century of the counseling field.
 Experiential learning is a critical part of counselor education and the enhancements to the Counseling Training Center assist in bringing to life the mission of the counseling program by training counselors and human service professionals who are self-reflective practitioners, competent care-givers, and community leaders.